 You said... we did

-We love hearing your feedback, as the residents living in the homes that we manage, and the communities that they make up, it is important to us that you feel like you have a voice that is being listened to.
+We love hearing your feedback, as the residents living in the homes that we manage, and the communities that they make up, it is important to us that you know that you have a voice that is being listened to.

-Below are some great examples of how your feedback has helped to shape our actions and decisions.
+Below are some great examples of how your feedback has helped to shape our actions and decisions, thank you for always helping us do better by sharing your experiences.

 Community Development